ubcctf/ubcctf.github.io/_posts/2024-05-01-umdctf2024-lost-on-caladan.md

 With the glarring white on red stop octogon being the 'Stop Sign' , we can tell that is based in North America, specifcally in an English speaking territory.
-Québec, being the uniquely French speaking province in Canada, we can rule out the possibility of it being in Québec.
+Québec, being the uniquely French speaking province in Canada, have French signages of 'arrêt'.
+We can rule out the possibility of it being in Québec.